DanielTockan/Crypto-Tracker/README.md

 ## The Approach

-- Wanted an app based around finance/investing with constantly updating live data feeds

-- Coingecko selected due to easy to use API, with a lot od end points and did not require a key
+### The API's

+Intent on building an app centred around finance, I conducted a search of API's I could potentially use.
+The following criteria were considered in my selection process:
+- Is it free to use?
+- Do I require an API key/is there a call limit?
+- Quality of documentation
+- Quality of the endpoints returned

+Following my research I decided to use [CoinGecko's API](https://www.coingecko.com/en/api).
+This API scored well across all 4 criteria providing, a comprehensive list of endpoints returing data for live pricing, trading volume, historical data etc. for thousands of coins.
+I was satisfied that I had enough data to build out an MVP with.

 - Selected markets endpoint that containes array of objects, each object containing a lot of data for different cryptocurrencies

 ![Insomnia](./screenshots/get_crypto.png)

-- Was satisfied that there was enough data to build an app with, as hundereds of coins with roguhly 30 fields each were returned

 ### Planning:

-The short time-frame meant that strict planning was necessary to get an MVP built in time for Demos
+The short time-frame meant that strict planning was necessary to get an MVP built in time for my Demo.

 Day 1 (in order)